isomerpages/pa-corp/_our-programmes/CC Courses/Industry Guru Series.md

 third_nav_title: CC Courses
 variant: markdown
 ---
-The People’s Association Industry Guru Series is a customised professional networking programme.
+The People’s Association (PA) Industry Guru Series is a customised professional networking programme.
 It is developed to inspire youths and working professionals to network, exchange ideas, and gain insights through sharing sessions by esteemed speakers and industry leaders.

 The Industry Guru has just lined up a brand new series of Deep Dive Learning courses to get you ready for the future.
 Check out what is available at your nearby community centres/clubs (CCs) and keep in touch with the latest growing and emerging trends!